|Hometown:||Oak Ridge, Tenn.|

 In the classroom, LSU has been a shining example of the definition of student-athlete.
 The Lady Tigers have recorded a perfect score of 100 in graduation success rate released by the NCAA during three seasons under Fargas.
 For players who have exhausted their eligibility at LSU, Fargas boasts a 100-percent graduation rate.
-In her first five seasons, the Lady Tigers have earned 18 SEC Academic Honor Roll accolades.
+In her first seven seasons, the Lady Tigers have earned 23 SEC Academic Honor Roll accolades.